UniversalDependencies/docs/treebanks/fr_fqb/index.md

 ## Description

-The corpus **UD_French-FQB** is an automatic conversion of the [French QuestionBank v1](http://alpage.inria.fr/Treebanks/FQB/), a corpus entirely made of questions
+The corpus **UD_French-FQB** is an automatic conversion of the [French QuestionBank v1](http://alpage.inria.fr/Treebanks/FQB/), a corpus entirely made of questions.